2554 Skiff: Rotation period

 In August 2014, a rotational lightcurve of Skiff was obtained from photometric observations by Italian astronomers at the Franco Fuligni Observatory near Rome.
 It gave a provisional rotation period of 25.6 hours with a brightness amplitude of 0.32 in magnitude (U=1).

 Diameter and albedo

 According to the surveys carried out by the Japanese Akari satellite and the NEOWISE mission of NASA's Wide-field Infrared Survey Explorer, Skiff measures between 6.005 and 8.56 kilometers in diameter and its surface has an albedo between 0.153 and 0.4489.

 The Collaborative Asteroid Lightcurve Link assumes an albedo of 0.24 – derived from 8 Flora, the Flora family's parent body – and calculates a diameter of 7.82 kilometers based on an absolute magnitude of 12.7.

 Naming

-This minor planet was named in honor of American astronomer Brian Skiff, discoverer more than 50 asteroids.
+Skiff was named in honor of American astronomer Brian A. Skiff, a discoverer of 60 minor planets.
 He significantly contributed to Lowell's asteroid astrometry program, including the rediscovery of the 800-meter potentially hazardous object 69230 Hermes, a long-lost asteroid.
 The official naming citation was published by the Minor Planet Center on 8 April 1982 (M.P.C.
 6834).